bradleywb426/school-analysis/README.md

 Using bulleted lists and images of DataFrames as support, address the following questions.

-How is the district summary affected?
+How is the district summary affected by the dishonesty?

-How is the school summary affected?
+How is the school summary affected by the dishonesty?

 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?